These are the best sales books for your 2019 reading list.

 Few sales books have stood the test of many decades.
 This one has.
 A fantastic sales book that drives a stake through the heart of every bad sales practice.
 No more smoke and mirror tactics.
 No more high-pressure selling.
 Solution Selling is the antidote to the Shelley Levene-approach to selling, guaranteed to make you a more capable salesperson who operates with a higher level of integrity.

 This is one of the first sales books I read when I started my career in B2B selling.
 What went into the writing of SPIN Selling?
 12 years. $1M in research.
 Neil Rackham’s magnum opus broke new ground when it debuted in 1984.
 How do the best sales organizations operate?
 Very similarly – as it turns out.
-Rackham cuts through the data to glean the consistent sales best practices used by Xerox, IBM, and CitiCorp, then shows you how to apply them to your team.
+Rackham cuts through the data to glean the consistent sales best practices used by Xerox, IBM, and CitiCorp, then shows you how to apply the SPIN selling method to your team.

 Swim With the Sharks Without Being Eaten Alive